Feria de Abril

 After 2 long years without a Feria, you can only imagine how hungry the city was for this fiesta.
 This week-long multiple block party that would put off any introvert as much as it would delight the party animals in your life is a tradition that started quite differently and for some different purposes but I’ll have to go into that in another post.

 So what’s the deal with the love/hate relationship with Feria which always falls 10 days after the end of Semana Santa?
-To present you two contrasts, I have a friend whose spouse would not set foot anywhere near the Feria.
+To present you with two contrasts, I have a friend whose spouse would not set foot anywhere near the Feria.
 She can go off dancing the Sevillanas as much as she likes but he won’t be in attendance not even for 1 minute.
 On the other extreme, I have another friend who is a “socio” (member) of a caseta and after paying a whopping 1200 euros/year for this privilege to attend Feria in one of the many private casetas, he very much intended to spend every single day there from sometime in the late afternoon (more like evening), until almost 5 am only to turn back around and return again.
-Completely nuts to some, absolutely amazing to others.
+Completely nuts to some, and absolutely amazing to others.

 We were very lucky to have been invited to not one but three private casetas.
 You will hear it said by many locals that if you want to really enjoy the Feria, you need to have a friend who has a caseta.
 Why, you may ask?
 Well the tents (the casitas), in the Sevilla Feria are mostly private.
 While there are a number of public ones that you can enter freely, any private casita would have a “bouncer” at the door verifying that you are indeed meant to be there, so you’ll see people outside the “club” waving to their friends who are inside enjoying their rebujitos.
 I’m told that other Ferias throughout Spain are not quite as elitist but I got my golden ticket so I’m not going to worry about that.
 No, actually, we also went to two public casetas, one was quite large and crowded and the other much less so and it was fine.
 Both of these occasions were during the day so not quite as rowdy as it can get as the night drags on.
+For a list of suggested public casetas, read through to the end of this post – patience is everything.

 I thought that I could share with you today my tips on how to successfully navigate the Feria so that if you are here next year or the year after, you can enjoy the festivities because, frankly, you should see it at least once.